 When the loan has been granted, the student and the co-makers must sign the promissory note, the truth-in-lending form, and the co-maker's statement.
-If any of the signers are unable to come into the office, the papers may be taken out, but the signatures MUST be notarized.
-If these forms are signed at the time of the initial interview, they are signed with the understanding that the loan has been approved and granted conditionally; i.e. pending the availability of sufficient funds to grant the amount indicated.
 After the documents are properly signed, a Request for Payment form must be submitted to the office for a check to be processed.
 Loan checks are processed on the day of the interview if all three signers are present.
 If everyone does not sign at the time of the interview, then your loan check will be prepared on the 15th or 30th of the month after we receive all signed documents.
 Loan checks will be mailed to the address you provided in your application.
 If you wish to borrow the total amount of the loan you have been granted for the academic year, the entire amount must be requested and paid before June 30 of the academic year.
 NO MONIES ARE CARRIED OVER TO ANOTHER ACADEMIC YEAR.
 The full amount granted does not have to be taken if it is not needed.
 Failure to take the entire loan amount one year will have no effect on one's ability to apply for an additional loan for the maximum eligible amount in succeeding academic years.

 Q: What happens if the Foundation does not have sufficient funds to grant all loan requests?

-A: All approved loans are totally dependent on the availability of loan funds as they become available to the Canton Student Loan Foundation.
-Any approval of your application by the Selection Committee is completely subject to the availability of funds.
+A: We have not had to limit disbursements in over 20+ years but if we did, all approved loans are dependent on the availability of loan funds as directed by the Selection Committee of the Canton Student Loan Foundation.
 Should the pool of available funds be insufficient to meet the demand for loans, loans will be granted on the following basis: 1).
 Repeat applicants who have already received loans; 2).
 New loan applicants with annual family incomes below $80,000; 3).
 New loan applicants with annual family incomes over $80,000.

 Q: When do my payments begin?